Quadcopter: Autonomous flight

+Records

 Endurance

 The longest flight time achieved by a battery-powered quadcopter was 2 hours, 31 minutes and 30 seconds.
 The record was set by Ferdinand Kickinger of Germany in 2016.
 In setting the record, Kickinger used low discharge-rate, high-capacity lithium-ion batteries and stripped the airframe of non-essential weight to reduce power draw and extend endurance.

 Alternative power sources like hydrogen fuel cells and hybrid gas-electric generators have been used to dramatically extend endurance because of the increased energy density of both hydrogen and gasoline, respectively.

 Speed

-The fastest speed achieved by a quadcopter is 580.00 km/h set by Dubai Police and Luke and Mike Bell in the Al Qudra desert, Dubai, UAE on 22 Jun 2025.
+The fastest speed achieved by a quadcopter is 685 km/h by Benjamin Biggs and Aidan Kelly in Australia on 20 May 2026.

-The previous Guinness record was 557.64 km/h was by Samuele Gobbi on 28 February 2025 in Switzerland. and before that it was 480.23 km/h set by Luke and Mike Bell on 21 April 2024 in South Africa.
+The progression of the Guinness World Record is shown below.
+A record is done by taking the average of two 100m runs in level flight.
+The two runs must be done in opposing directions to account for wind.